Explore the Special Education Program

 Michael Sieh, Ed.D.

-Dr. Michael Sieh is an education professor at Wayne State College and oversees the Education Specialist graduate program.
+Dr. Michael Sieh is a graduate education professor at Wayne State College and oversees the School Administration and Education Specialit (Ed.S.) programs at Wayne State College.

 Kim Snyder, Ed.D.